semanticClimate/semanticClimate.github.io/README.md

 | Menu [FormatsForFuture](/FormatsForFuture) << OA Week Hackathon 24-30 Oct | [All events page](https://github.com/petermr/semanticClimate/blob/main/events.md) |

 # #semanticClimate
 There is a pressing need to make knowledge about climate available to mitigate the effects of gaseous emissions.
 The most important resource is the UN’s IPCC reports, published about every five years.
-In 2021-2022 AR6, with 10,000 pages, was released.
+In 2021-2022 AR6, with 10,000 pages, was released - .
 Unfortunatley these are published as a set of PDF files which makes them extremely hard to read by humans or machines, preventing their widespread use. #semanticClimate is a group of young Indian science students who are developing tools and community protocols to make IPCC AR6 semantic.

 # Goals
 * to convert the IPCC documents from PDF into (a) HTML (b) XML